greshake/i3status-rust/README.md

 ## Requirements

-The Rust compiler `rustc`, `cargo` package manager, C compiler `gcc` and `libssl-dev` packages are required to build the binary.

-We also require Libdbus 1.6 or higher.
-On some older systems this may require installing `libdbus-1-dev`.

-Compilation is only tested with very recent stable versions of `rustc`.
-If you use a distro with older Rust packages, consider using [rustup](https://rustup.rs/) to install a newer toolchain.

-Most blocks assume you are running Linux, and some have their own system requirements; these are mentioned in the [block documentation](https://github.com/greshake/i3status-rust/blob/master/doc/blocks.md).
+Most blocks assume you are running Linux, and some have their own system requirements; refer to the block documentation.

 Optional: